-“I had a taste of full-time work experience in this area with the Wellington City Council and I knew that sport and recreation was the area I wanted to pursue.
+“I had a taste of full-time work experience in the Parks, Sport & Recreation department with the Wellington City Council and I knew that sport and recreation was the area I wanted to pursue.
 AUT offered an amazing double degree programme that could be completed in four years, with flexible options to include workplace experience.
-AUT also had strong industry relationships with some of the sport organisations I wanted to work for in the future, which was an attractive selling point for me.
-The smaller classes also meant more time with lecturers.”
+AUT also had strong industry relationships with some of the sport organisations I endeavoured to work for in the future, which was an attractive selling point for me.
+The smaller classes also meant more one-on-one attention with lecturers.”

 There were plenty of highlights throughout her time at AUT, says Shanee who captained the AUT women’s basketball team and was on the AUT Sports Governance Club Committee in addition to her studies.

 “My semester-long marketing project was a huge highlight, and my sport management internship with Women in Sport Aotearoa was equally mind blowing.
 Both opportunities allowed me to gain real-life working experiences within the sector, while giving me the autonomy to take the lead on a project that would benefit the organisation.
 They both opened opportunities to network, turn knowledge into practice and understand what shared leadership felt like.

 “Another highlight for me was Gaye Bryham’s insight, one of my favourite lecturers, speaking on the topic of leadership and the multi-faceted lenses used to view leadership.
 She discussed the power of the word ‘yet’ and how this small change can reframe and empower us to exercise leadership.
 Simply adding the word ‘yet’ to the end of an internal conflict becomes an opportunity to revisit and embrace ‘I can’ at a later date.
 This gave me a huge sense of confidence and acceptance by allowing myself to evolve rather than accept the ‘I can’t’ type of thoughts.”

 Shanee, who graduated in March 2021, has some great advice for other students.